0xnohan/Kernel/README.md

     ```bash
     python KernelCLI.py # in each folder

-  - Create a new wallet(4) and change miner address in settings(5) to the name of the new wallet
+  - Create a new wallet and change miner address in settings to the name of the new wallet

 ## Versions